ecomaikgolf/typst-isec-thesis-template/1.0.0/template/thesis.typ

 // Notation
 // ----------------------------------------------------------------------------

+// - Set notations: none in thesis.with to disable this page
+// - TLDR: #ntt("xor") from thesis.with notations
-// TODO: No support for Notations (yet™)
+// - Modified "acrostiche" for notations

-// I personally don't use them so I didn't implement them
+#notations_page(notat)

 // ----------------------------------------------------------------------------
 // Acronyms
 // ----------------------------------------------------------------------------

-// - Set acronyms: none in thesis.with to disable
+// - Set acronyms: none in thesis.with to disable this page
 // - See https://typst.app/universe/package/acrostiche/ for documentations
-// - TLDR: #acr("AES")
+// - TLDR: #acr("AES") from the thesis.with acronyms
 // - Currently using downstream package version with extra functionalities

 #acronyms_page(acros)